mzur/webdev/lesson-6/README.md

 }
 ```

 If a new annotation should be created but an old one is still pending, the old one is discarded (see below).
 Then the position of the popup overlay is updated to the position of the point annotation and the OpenLayers feature object is set as `pendingAnnotation`.
-Finally, the HTML input field of the popup is focussed so the user can start typing right away without having to click in the input field.
+Finally, the HTML input field of the popup is focused so the user can start typing right away without having to click in the input field.
 This must be wrapped in a call of the Vue `$nextTick()` method because we have to wait one "Vue rendering cycle" for the popup to be displayed (`this.showPopup === true`) before calling `focus()` on the element works.

 ```js
 discardPendingAnnotation() {